Admission to RISD Degree Programs

 RISD Matriculated Students: RISD CE credit is treated as transfer credit by RISD’s undergraduate degree programs.
 Although the course is recorded in the student’s transcript, the grade is not; nor is the grade counted in the calculation of the student’s GPA.
 Different policies apply regarding the transferring of RISD CE credit to RISD degree programs, depending on whether the student is an undergraduate or a graduate student, and on whether the course is a studio course or a liberal arts course, as follows:

-- RISD Undergraduate Students: RISD undergraduates are not permitted to transfer more than 12 credit hours towards their degree from outside of the RISD degree program, including those from the RISD CE Summer Programs.
-Those students interested in taking a CE Summer Programs course must obtain approval from their Department Head or major advisor BEFORE enrolling in one of these courses, making sure to get the appropriate signature on the Prior Approval For Transfer Credit form, This form must be submitted to the RISD Registrar’s Office.
-Summer Studies transcripts for RISD undergraduates are automatically sent to the Registrar’s Office after grades have been processed.
+RISD Undergraduate Students: RISD undergraduates are not permitted to transfer more than 12 credit hours towards their degree from outside of the RISD degree program, including those from the RISD CE Summer Programs.
+Those students interested in taking a CE Summer Programs course must obtain pre-approval (see types of approval forms below) from their department head before enrolling in one of these courses.
+Summer Studies transcripts for RISD undergraduates are automatically sent to the Registrar’s office after grades have been processed.

 Transcripts for Non-RISD Students

-RISD CE uses Parchment to process transcript requests.
+RISD CE uses Parchment to process official transcript requests.
 You may order paper transcripts or e-transcripts with this service.
-To order official transcripts, please visit the Parchment Transcript Request page.
+To place your online order, please visit the Parchment Transcript Request page.
 If you have requested transcripts via Parchment for RISD Continuing Education prior to August 1, 2018, you will be required to create a new username and password.
+Unofficial transcripts are available in the Student Portal under the “My Enrollment History + Transcript” tab.

 Notice of Student Rights with Respect to Education Records (FERPA)